susam/aes.vbs/README.md

 ```

 Only the third line of output (`encrypted1`) changes on every run
-because it depends on a dynamically generated initialization vector (IV)
+because it depends on a dynamically generated initialization vector
-is different each time.
-This is, in fact, an important security
+(IV) which is different each time it is generated.
+This is, in fact,
-requirement for achieving semantic security.
+an important security requirement for achieving semantic security.

 For example, if a database contains encrypted secrets from various users
 and if the same plaintext always encrypts to the same ciphertext (which